Ryangwaite/AWS-SAA-C02-Course/README.md

 they are bots and block them, this could cause alarms.

 Checks occur every 30 seconds by default.
 This can be increased to 10 seconds for additional costs.
 These checks are per health checker.
 Since there are many you will automatically get one every few seconds.
 The 10 second option will complete multiple checks per second.

-There could be one of three checks
+There could be one of three checks:

 - TCP checks: R53 tries to establish TCP with end point within 10 (fast) or 30 seconds (standard).
 - HTTP/HTTPS: Same as TCP but within 4 seconds.
 The end point must respond with a 200 or 300 status code within 3 seconds of checking.
 - HTTP/HTTPS String matching: Same as above, the body must have a string within the first 5120 bytes.
 This is chosen by the user.

 It will be deemed healthy or unhealthy.